issalab/mkturk/public/mkturk/readme.md

 SameDifferent (default = 0 --> no choice screen, only test): SameDifferent > 0 indicates a Same-Different task so that last screen is a new choice screen with same (circle) and different (square) buttons.
 Test image extinguishes after scenedurationMS milliseconds, followed by TestOFF pause, followed by choice screen.
 If KeepTestON=1, then test image is on for scenedurationMS milliseconds and then remains on for choice screen

+VisualSearch (default = 0 --> randomly choose from test bag): VisualSearch > 0 will select test image with same index as sample image.
+This means that each sample image is paired with a correct test image which allows the user to dictate the location of the appropriate choice in an image-by-image manner as required for a search task.
+To create a Visual Search task, want to specify only one sample bag and one test bag and should set TASK.KeepSampleON = 1 so that have distractors.
+Otherwise test will only show one item and response is easy (correct as long as touch that item).
+To punish touching outside of the one item, set TASK.ChoiceOutsideGracePeriod=0.
+You can also set TASK.ChoiceTimeOut to be short to encourage a speeded response.

 ___________________________________________________________________________
 *ADD SAMPLE & TEST SCREENS*